emqx/emqx-ecp-docs/neuronex/en_US/management/conf-management.md

 - `level`: log level, options are `debug`, `info`, `warn`, `error` and `fatal`.
 - `file`: path to the log file.
 - `maxSize`: maximum size in megabytes of the log file before it gets rotated.
-- `maxAge`: the maximum number of days to retain old log files based on the timestamp encoded in their filename.
 - `maxBackups`:  the maximum number of old log files to retain.
 - `listenAddr`: log listener address for remote log collection.
 - `syslogForward`: log remote forwarding configuration.